 Description

-Fir Balsam concrete and absolute are sourced from the northeastern part of Canada.
-The tree’s range extends from Newfoundland and Labrador west through the more northernly portions of Quebec and Ontario.
+Balsam Fir concrete and absolute are sourced from the northeastern part of Canada.
+The tree’s range extends from Newfoundland and Labrador westward through the more northernly portions of Quebec and Ontario.
 The concrete and the absolute are extracted by solvent from the needles and twigs of the Abies Balsamea tree.

 Concrete appears as a green, solid paste.
-The absolute is obtained through ethanol extract of the concrete, and is a mild green paste with a balsamic berry, sweet, green pine, mossy and floral notes, with an excellent tenacity.
-100% soluble between 0 and 4 degrees Celsius, it can be used in perfumes and cosmetics.
+The absolute is obtained through ethanol extraction of the concrete, and is a mild green paste with notes of balsamic berry, sweet, green pine, mossy and floral.
+It also has an excellent tenacity and is 100% soluble between 0 and 4 degrees Celsius, and it can be used in perfumes and cosmetics.

 Olfactive Profile